 WHEN: Thursday 23 March, 7pm – 7:30pm

-A showcase of creative work by artist Elaine Crombie, developed during Mum is the Medicine residency.
+A showcase of creative work by artist Elaine Crombie, developed during our Mum is the Medicine residency.

 A Marathon, Not a Sprint

-Women’s sport is finally starting to get the attention it deserves but recent achievements don’t mean the race is run.
-Building on the hard work of many, the challenge is to keep momentum and ensure that women’s sport continues to grow in a way that is aspirational, supportive, respectful and safe for women.
-Hear from a range of inspiring speakers including Susan Alberti AC, Carol Fox, Dr Clare Hanlon and Lewis Martin who have each been intimately involved in the advancing women’s sport as advocates, supporters, administrators, athletes and broadcasters.
+Women’s sport is finally starting to get the attention it deserves, but recent achievements don’t mean the race is run.
+Hear from a range of motivating speakers including Susan Alberti AC, Carol Fox, Dr Clare Hanlon and Lewis Martin.

 WOW Shorts: Women in Film